MatthieuStigler/Misc/spatial/voronoi_polygons/README.md

-# Voronoi tesselatins between polyongs
+# Voronoi tesselation between polygons

 In R, `st_voronoi()` only works between points.
-To make it work between polyongs, I implement a simple hack: convert polygons to point, then apply Voronoi, then merge polygons from same units.
+To make it work between polygons, I implement a simple hack: convert polygons to point, then apply Voronoi, then merge polygons from same units.

 CAUTION: this DOES NOT WORK WELL when polygons are overlapping/touching!